-Table 1.
-AIC selection for grazing function ~ grazer biomass + LFI models.
-Parameter coefficients, AICc and AIC weights are shown for all competing models, ranked by AICc and with the top-ranked model in bold.

 Discussion

 Evaluating herbivory through a macroecology lens provides insights into the functioning of a broad range of coral reefs, including remote, heat-stressed, and exploited ecosystems.
 We found that herbivore assemblage grazing rates varied substantially across the Indo-Pacific, and in accordance with top-down (i.e. fishing pressure) and bottom-up (i.e. benthic habitat) drivers which were specific to each functional group.
 Cropping rates were primarily controlled by bottom-up influences, with function maximised in complex habitats that feature high substrate availability and low macroalgae cover.
 Conversely, for parrotfishes, scraping rates were maximised on remote reefs in the Chagos archipelago which is isolated from fishing pressures, and increased with available substrate and structural complexity.
 Benthic and fishing influences were underpinned by the strong dependence of grazing rates on fish biomass, although we also demonstrate that reefs dominated by small-bodied fishes exert moderately greater grazing rates.